Click HERE to download a printable version of this newsletter.

-Corporate Office Properties Trust (COPT) (NYSE: OFC) is an office REIT headquartered in Columbia, Maryland, which is equidistant between Baltimore and Washington, DC.
-As of December 31, 2016, COPT’s core portfolio of 152 office properties encompassed 16.3 million square feet and was 94.4% leased.
-What differentiates COPT from other office REITs is its unique franchise of US-government, information technology-oriented locations (Defense/IT locations).
-These Defense/IT locations are adjacent to knowledge-based defense installations that execute high-tech and research-oriented defense missions encompassing intelligence, surveillance & reconnaissance (ISR), research and development (R&D) for unmanned drones and missiles, and cybersecurity.
+Corporate Office Properties Trust (COPT) (NYSE: OFC) is an office REIT headquartered in Columbia, Maryland, equidistant between Baltimore and Washington, DC.
+As of Sept.
+30, 2019, COPT’s core portfolio of 167 office and data center properties encompassed 18.8 million square feet and was 94.5% leased.
+What differentiates COPT from other office REITs is its unique franchise of U.S. Government, information technology-oriented locations (Defense/IT Locations).
+These Defense/IT Locations are adjacent to knowledge-based defense installations that execute high-tech and research-oriented defense missions encompassing intelligence, surveillance, and reconnaissance (ISR), research and development (R&D) for unmanned drones, missile defense, space, and cybersecurity.

-An attractive and secure quarterly dividend of $0.275/share represents a 3.8% yield and a 1.4 percentage point premium to the 2.4% yield from 10-year US Treasuries
+- An attractive and secure quarterly dividend of $0.275/share represents a 3.7% yield and an attractive premium to the yield from 10-year U.S. Treasuries

 Advisor Access spoke with Corporate Office Properties’ President and CEO, Stephen Budorick, about the trust’s business model and growth strategy.

-Stephen Budorick: As of Dec.
-31, 2016, we derived 87% of our business from Defense/IT locations, which encompass 14.3 million square feet of office space and more than 1 million acres of strategic developable land.
-Our buildings and land positions are unique, as is our decades-long track record of successful execution and mutual trust with our US government customers.
-An important distinction is that the government locations we support are not involved with weapons manufacturing or in the training and deployment of troops; rather, the missions involve high-tech, R&D, and cybersecurity aspects of national defense.
+Stephen Budorick: As of Sept.
+30, 2019, we derived 88% of our business from Defense/IT Locations, which encompass 16.8 million square feet of office space and approximately 900 acres of strategic developable land.
+Our buildings and land positions are unique, as is our decades-long track record of successful execution and mutual trust with our U.S. Government customers.
+An important distinction is that the government locations we support are not involved with weapons manufacturing or in the training and deployment of troops; rather, the missions involve high-tech R&D and cybersecurity aspects of national defense.

-SB: No. Within the 3.8 million square feet of government leases in our portfolio, we have less than 100,000 square feet leased to the GSA, representing only about 0.5% of our annualized revenues.
-Understanding the difference between our government leases and GSA leases is another important difference between our company and two other REITs that have a lot of government leases with the GSA—namely, Government Properties Income Trust (NYSE:GOV) and Easterly Government Properties (NYSE:DEA).
-In contrast to GOV and DEA, our government customers and related defense contractors need to be in specific locations to execute their missions.
-These government customers have their own independent procurement authority and procedures to accommodate the location sensitivity that governs their work, a benefit that cannot be accommodated in the GSA lease procurement process.
+SB: We have very little GSA business.
+Within the 4.4 million square feet the U.S. Government leases in our portfolio, less than 90,000 square feet are leased through the GSA, representing less than 0.5% of our annualized revenues.
+In contrast to other REITs that lease to the government, our government customers and related defense contractors are location sensitive; they need to be in specific locations to execute their missions.
+Our government customers also have their own independent procurement authorities and procedures to accommodate their location sensitivity, which the GSA lease procurement process cannot achieve.

-SB: We have fifteen Defense/IT demand drivers and twenty-one business parks serving them.
-Our most established park is the National Business Park (NBP), which supports the missions at Fort Meade in Annapolis Junction, Maryland, where US Cyber Command and other priority missions are located.
-At the end of 2016, NBP consisted of 3.5 million square feet, 22% of which is behind a secure government fence and is essentially an extension of Fort Meade.
-In total, 55% of our Defense/IT square feet are in Maryland, 34% are in the Washington, DC/northern Virginia market, 7% are in San Antonio, Texas, and 4% are in Huntsville, Alabama, on land leased from the US government on the Redstone Arsenal.
+SB: Strongest is an interesting word, as all our locations are performing well.
+Our most established park is The National Business Park (NBP), which supports the missions at Fort Meade in Annapolis Junction, Maryland, where U.S. Cyber Command and other priority missions are located.
+As of Sept.
+30, 2019, The NBP consisted of 3.8 million square feet, 25% of which is behind a secure government fence and is essentially an extension of Fort Meade.

 AA: What is COPT’s growth strategy?